kbissa-dev/online-plant-nursery-A2/README.md

 The frontend will run on `http://localhost:3000`

-### 4. Database Setup

-Update your `.env` file with your MongoDB Atlas connection string.

 ## Available Scripts

 ### Frontend Scripts

 In the `frontend` directory:

 #### `npm start`

 Runs the React app in development mode on [http://localhost:3000](http://localhost:3000).